PrincetonUniversity/install_lammps/01_installing/README.md

 srun $HOME/.local/bin/lmp_della_double -sf omp -in in.melt
 ```

-Here is a sample LAMMPS script called `in.melt`:
+Below is a sample LAMMPS script called `in.melt`:

 ```
 units           lj